 Court’s Findings:

-The Supreme Court observed that the Constitution of India, under Article 20(3), protects an individual from being compelled to be a witness against oneself.
-The bench emphasized that any statement obtained under duress or coercion while in custody cannot be treated as voluntary.
-Therefore, such a statement should not be admissible in another PMLA case against the same accused.
+It was observed by the Supreme Court that protection from being compelled to be a witness against oneself is provided to every individual under Article 20(3) of the Constitution of India.
+It was stated that any statement obtained under duress or coercion while in custody cannot be treated as voluntary.
+Therefore, such a statement should not be admitted as evidence in another PMLA case against the same accused.

 Implications of the Judgment: